The Cairngorms Up-Close: Gallery

 Where and when encountered: Grantown-on-Spey on 13 April 2024

-About: Opposite-leaved golden-saxifrage can be encountered in most parts of Great Britain and has a preference for wet shaded ground around springs or flushes.
+About: Opposite-leaved golden-saxifrage may be encountered in most parts of Great Britain and has a preference for wet shaded ground around springs or flushes.

 Creeping thistle (Cirsium arvense)